Skip to content

 aisw status

-aisw status --json
+aisw status --context --json

 aisw remove <tool> <profile> [--yes] [--force]